IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Introduction

-In this work, we introduce a NN-based approach to emulating HOD simulations that models both galaxy bias and IA statistics, referred to as \IAEmu.
-This is the first attempt at directly modeling IA statistics from HOD simulations using NNs. \texttt{IAEmu} directly models galaxy position and shape correlations for an HOD simulation, bypassing both the generation of a full galaxy catalog and the simulation step itself.
+In this work, we introduce an NN-based approach to emulating HOD simulations that models both galaxy bias and IA statistics, referred to as \IAEmu. \IAEmu is the first NN-based model to directly predict galaxy position and shape correlations from HOD parameters, eliminating the need to rerun simulations or generate explicit galaxy catalogs.
 This approach offers a significant speed advantage over traditional HOD-based modeling.
 Additionally, \IAEmu successfully models galaxy shape statistics, whose stochasticity is dominated by galaxy shape noise, as discussed in \citet{vanalfen_2023}. \IAEmu successfully captures the mean behavior of these noisier statistics, which would otherwise require multiple realizations of the underlying HOD.
 It also estimates galaxy shape noise (aleatoric uncertainty) and quantifies its own epistemic uncertainty -- reflecting uncertainty in the predicted correlation amplitudes -- primarily due to limited training data. \IAEmu's uncertainty estimates enable one to assess the reliability of these predictions and further enable error propagation in modeling pipelines that incorporate \IAEmu.
 We further show the benefits of accelerated parameter inference (i.e., inverse problems) using gradient-based sampling techniques with \IAEmu, exploiting the fact that NNs are differentiable models.